 Chapter 31: Populism

 The unexpected success of Donald Trump's presidential campaign in the US, the continuous appeal of rightwing European parties like the National Front in France, the emergence of leftwing populist party PODEMOS in Spain, the coming to power of former police constable Michael Sata in Zambia in 2011, the deification of Hugo Chávez into a saint-like figure by his successor Nicolás Maduro in Venezuela, all attest to the vitality of populism on a global scale.
 Populists are in power in nations as diverse as Bolivia, the United States, Greece, Hungary, Venezuela, Senegal, Zambia, the Philippines, and Ecuador.
-Populists continue to challenge the rule of elites, promising to fix ...
+Populists continue to challenge the rule of elites, promising to fix the deficiencies of representation and participation of liberal ...